View basket (0 items $0.00)

 How do we do that?
 Through movement!
 Each hemisphere has sensory and motor control of the opposite side of the body.
 Therefore moving both sides of the body at once in a rhythmical fashion will facilitate brain integration.
 Have you ever noticed that it’s easier to think if you are doing something rhythmical, like walking, or knitting or maybe even chewing?
 I know I come up with all my post ideas while cleaning my house.
 But there are certain specific movements that you can do to facilitate even better hemisphere integration and it has a lot to do with brain development in childhood.

 Cross-lateral movement (cross-crawl) is basically when both sides of the bodywork at the same time completing alternating patterns of movement.
 We do it all the time in our everyday activities (walking, climbing stairs, riding a bike).
-We don’t do it if we sit at the desk all day.
+We don’t do it if we sit at a desk all day.

 Carla Hannaford explains: “Cross lateral movements, like a baby’s crawling, activate both hemispheres in a balanced way.
 These activities work both sides of the body evenly … Because both hemispheres and all four lobes are activated, cognitive function is heightened and ease of learning increases.”

-Crossing the midline is the ability of the one side of the body to cross over to the other side by moving across the centerline of the body.
+Crossing the midline is the ability of one side of the body to cross over to the other side by moving across the centerline of the body.
 In childhood, crossing the midline of the body helps build pathways in the brain and is necessary for developing skills like reading, writing, self-care tasks and complex physical activities.
 Crossing the midline exercises are often used in pediatric therapy to help kids with learning disabilities.
 Anytime the left and right side of our bodies work simultaneously or one side of our body crosses the midline over to the other side, the brain is compelled to send signals back and forth from one side to the other.
 The more times we do this, the stronger these connections become.

 Mismatched movement.
 Tricks like “pat the head and rub the tummy at the same time” are difficult to do.
 Try this trick: circle your right ankle clockwise, then draw number six with your right hand.
 Your foot will change direction.
 Mismatching the movements of your hands and/or feet is a good brain exercise that promotes coordination.
 For example, you can ask your students to do Setu Bandha Sarvangasana (Bridge Pose), and have them raise one arm up and bring another arm over the head.
 Here the left hemisphere controls arm trajectory, and the right hemisphere regulates the arms’ position in space.
 They have to work together on this task.

 “Defying expectations” movement means taking a familiar movement and introducing a different variation.
 For example, ask your students to do Salabhasana (Locust Pose) and bring one arm forward and another one out.
 This is not what they are expecting!
 Remember, the left brain is better with familiar movements, but the right brain is better with new things, so by combining familiar and new, you are encouraging your hemispheres to cooperate.
-In Viniyoga, we practice this a lot by using pose adaptations (different arm, leg and head movements).
+In Viniyoga, we practice this a lot by using pose adaptations (different arm, leg, and head movements).
 Adaptations both give us access to specific body areas and make us pay attention.

 And then there is Nadi Shodhana (alternate nostril breathing).
-From the yogic perspective the purpose of this technique is to purify the nadis (energy channels) and facilitate better balance between the right (hot and active) and the left (cool and calm) sides of the body.
+From the yogic perspective, the purpose of this technique is to purify the nadis (energy channels) and facilitate better balance between the right (hot and active) and the left (cool and calm) sides of the body.
 As we mentioned above, the nasal cycle appears to be strongly linked to the opposite hemisphere dominance, which may indicate that doing alternate nostril breathing helps balance out the activity of the two hemispheres.
 This is exactly what this study found.

 And this study found that “alternate nostril yoga breathing positively influences cognitive processes which are required for sustained attention at different scalp sites (frontal, vertex and parietal), whereas breath awareness brings about changes at the vertex alone.”